cprima/sunlightmap/technology/physical/building-blocks/_posts/2017-12-01-lightweight-containers.md

 ---
+layout: post
-title: "Lightweight container"
+title: "Lightweight container with systemd-nspawn"
-categories: [ application-logical_building-blocks ]
+categories: [ technology_physical_building-blocks ]
 date:   2017-12-01 12:00:00 +0100
-abstract: Foo bar baz
+abstract: This repository also contains some (at the time) cutting-edge tests for the geographic information software (https://www.qgis.org/en/site/)[QGIS].
+To always install nightly builds of version 2.99 (to become QGIS 3) the approach was to use lightweight containers with systemd-nspawn.
+After all, a container is a kernel namespace and cgroups on a filesystem.
 ---

 ## Container with systemd-nspawn